 5. Banff Legacy Trail, Alberta

 Few places on earth are as beautiful as Banff in the fall.
 Take in the scenery by treating yourself (and your loved ones!) to a breathtaking hike through the wilderness along the Banff Legacy Trail.
-The entire trail runs just over 20 kilometers in total, but that doesn’t mean you have to hike the whole thing.
+The entire trail runs just over 20 kilometres, but that doesn’t mean you have to hike the whole thing.
 Whether you’re a family of veteran trekkers or novices to the game, there’s a trail for every level of ability and endurance – not to mention plenty of prime picnicking spots along the way.

 Photo credit: Eileenmak